Greetings to you, music lovers and sports fans all across the country.

 It is inconceivable that they would have done it.

-And by the way, it's not just this Bible, that they say this in the Bible reliably.
+And by the way, it's not just this Bible that they say this in the Bible reliably.

-So we have more copies, more New Testament copies, 5,800 copies, uh uh existing copies in some 19,300 in other languages of the New Testament, uh not as many for the Old Testament, but uh uh after the Dead Sea Scrolls discoveries, an amazing amount.
+So we have more copies, more New Testament copies, 5,800 copies, existing copies in some 19,300 in other languages of the New Testament.

 We don't have anything like that for the other ancient Greek and Roman documents.

-Most of them, there's only ten or twenty copies.
+Most of them, there's only 10 or 20 copies.

-The Iliad, you have eighteen hundred, which is less than ten percent, and yes, every yet everybody accepts those as accurate.
+The Iliad, you have 1,800, which is less than 10%.

-The reason the number of Well, but look, you you know you know why this is fought against so hard, because uh people assume Christianity is judgmental, and if it can be proven to be true, well uh it it it it that's a problem for a whole lot of nonbelievers who don't want to think of themselves in uh sinful ways or what have you.
+And if it can be proven to be true, well, that's a problem for a whole lot of non-believers who don't want to think of themselves in sinful ways or what have you.

-Look, I've got one minute here, but I wonder who who are you really trying to reach with this book?
+Look, I've got one minute here, but I wonder who are you really trying to reach with this book?

-The Bible claims it has the power of converting people, if they'll just give it a chance.
+The Bible claims it has the power of converting people if they'll just give it a chance.

-If you study the Bible and open your heart and mind to the Bible, I think you will see like I did that it is the true inspired inerrant word of God.
+If you study the Bible and open your heart and mind to the Bible, I think you will see, like I did, that it is the true, inspired, inerrant word of God.

-So I'm writ writing for those people, but I'm also writing to believers, believers who need their faith reinforced from time to time.
+So I'm writing for those people, but I'm also writing to believers, believers who need their faith reinforced from time to time.

 It is so fascinating.

-You maybe even become transformed from a non believer to a believer.
+You maybe even become transformed from a non-believer to a believer.

 It will knock your pants off.